 Doing the math, I figured this gave me 4 servings (1 tsp per 8 ounce cup of water) to bring it back to it’s original state.
-Not sure that was worth it.
 You can see why those store bought brands add all that filler!

 Hmmm…I bet I could use them to supplement my broth and add more vegetables to my meals.
 Bonus!

 I had two canning jars of scraps, about 8 cups frozen.
 It was a mix of onion, kale, celery, carrots, parsley, broccoli and cabbage.
-I tossed it in the food processor (only defrosted enough to get it out of the jar) and broke it down into small pieces.
-Obviously, completely defrosted will dehydrate faster.
-I was letting mine go overnight so I wasn’t worried about it.
+I tossed it in the food processor and broke it down into small pieces.
 If you don’t have scraps, any combination of similar vegetables will work.

 If you are going the vegan route or just want more flavor, you could soak your vegetables a few hours in coconut aminos before dehydrating them to give more depth to the flavor of the bouillon.